MicrobitPolska/FunWithMicrobit/README.md

 ## Credits

-Thanks to the DjangoGirls, we got a lot of inspiration from their repository.
+Thanks to the [DjangoGirls](https://djangogirls.org/), we got a lot of inspiration from their repository.

+A lot of this material is taken from [microbit-micropython.readthedocs.io](https://microbit-micropython.readthedocs.io)